Introduction

 Salesforce CPQ competes with a variety of CPQ solutions, including DealHub CPQ.
 Its direct competitors include CRM providers like HubSpot, Freshworks CRM, and Microsoft Dynamics, which have their own CPQ offerings as add-ons or standalone products.
 CPQ vendors such as Conga and FPX also compete with Salesforce CPQ.

-DealHub is a modern deal management software that competes with Salesforce CPQ, as well as other CPQ solutions such as Conga, PROS, Subskribe, and Experlogix.
+DealHub is a modern deal management software that competes with Salesforce CPQ, as well as other CPQ solutions such as Conga, PROS, and Experlogix.
 DealHub also competes with contract management software providers such as DocuSign and PandaDoc, although its primary focus is on CPQ solutions.

-Additionally, DealHub has a Digital Sales Room feature that allows teams to collaborate on the same page with customers or prospects in real-time.
-This feature makes it easy for sales reps to provide product demos and resolve customer inquiries during the sales process.
+Additionally, DealHub has a DealRoom feature that allows teams to collaborate on the same page with customers or prospects in real-time.
+This feature makes it easy for sales reps to provide product demos, resolve customer inquiries, and track stakeholder engagement during the sales process.

 The most important features of CPQ software are: